Jackknife inference with two-way clustering: Cluster-Robust Variance Estimation in Two Dimensions

 As usual, the OLS estimator of $\bbeta$ is $\hat\bbeta=(\biX^\top \biX)^{-1} \biX^\top \biy$, and the OLS residual vector is~$\hat\biu$.
 The subvectors of $\hat\biu$ for cluster~$g$, cluster~$h$, and the intersection~$gh$ are denoted $\hat\biu_g$, $\hat\biu_h$, and $\hat\biu_{gh}$, respectively.
 From standard arguments for sandwich variance matrices,

 where the component matrices are

 The empirical analog of \eqref{Vtrue} is the three\tkk-term two\tkk-way CRVE

-where the subscript ``1'' identifies this as a CV$_{\tn1}$ estimator, by analogy with the HC$_1$ estimator of \citet{MW_1985}.
-The three variance estimators on the right-hand side of \eqref{3mat} correspond to \eqref{VG}, \eqref{VH}, and \eqref{VI}.
-The natural way to estimate them is to use the empirical score subvectors $\hat\bis_g$, $\hat\bis_h$, and~$\hat\bis_{gh}$, which take the same form as the actual score subvectors, but with $\hat\biu$ replacing~$\biu$.
-We obtain the CV$_{\tn1}$ estimators
+where the estimators on the right-hand side of \eqref{3mat} correspond to \eqref{VG}, \eqref{VH}, and~\eqref{VI} and will be defined shortly.
+The subscript ``1'' in $\hat\biV_1^{(3)}$ identifies this as a CV$_{\tn1}$ estimator, by analogy with the HC$_1$ estimator of \citet{MW_1985}.
+The three component estimators in \eqref{3mat} are based on the empirical score subvectors $\hat\bis_g$, $\hat\bis_h$, and~$\hat\bis_{gh}$, which take the same form as the actual score subvectors, but with $\hat\biu$ replacing~$\biu$.
+Thus they are all CV$_{\tn1}$ estimators:

 The leading scalar factors here are analogous to the scalar factor for the usual one\tkk-way CRVE.
 Since some of the intersections may contain no observations, some of the $\hat\bis_{gh}$ may not exist.
 In practice, it may therefore be advisable to replace the double summation in \eqref{VhatI} with a single summation over all non-empty intersections.